FUN AND EDUCATIONAL WEBSITES FOR GRADES K - 5

 San Francisco Symphony has an impressive website, SFS Kids Fun With Music.
 There are all kinds of really cool activities for you at this site.
 An example is the "The Music Lab," where you can learn about tempo, rhythm, pitch and other aspects of music through an awesome interactive game.
 As you adjust the music, you can watch the metronome and listen to the music being played to learn about how the various elements of sound come together to make beautiful music.

 At Funbrain you will have fun learning through interactive games like Grammar Gorillas and Math Baseball.
 You’ll also find Web books and comics, like Diary of a Wimpy Kid (nominated for a Nickelodeon Kids’ Choice Award) and Amelia Writes Again.
 If you want to build you brainpower, go to Funbrain.

 If you are beginning to read or want to brush-up on your beginning reading skills Starfall.com is full of fun activities.
 Interactive, dancing ABC's sing about their names and phonetic sounds while colorful creatures act out online stories.
-Many stories and activities are arranged by theme, such as holidays, animals, seasons, and family.
-Multiple choice story wizards provide opportunities fro you to make hundreds of interesting stories.
+Many stories and activities are arranged by themes, such as holidays, animals, seasons, and family.
+Multiple choice story wizards provide opportunities for you to make hundreds of interesting stories.

 There are also activities, lessons, and online books for established readers.
-You'll find plays, comics, Greek myths, Fables, fiction and nonfiction.
+You'll find plays, comics, Greek myths, Fables, fiction, and nonfiction.

 Time for Kids

 If you love reading the news, or if you'd like to read current events for kids, you must visit Time for Kids.
 Sponsored by Time magazine, this site offers two versions, one for kids and one for parents or teachers.
 You can read entertaining interviews with kid celebrities as well as informative pieces on the environment and other countries.